luk3yx/minetest-advmarkers/README.md

  - `.mrkr_import`: Imports your markers from an advmarkers string (`.mrkr_import <advmarkers string>`).
 Any markers with the same name will not be overwritten, and if they do not have the same co-ordinates, `_` will be appended to the imported one.
  - `.mrkrthere`: Sets a marker at the last `.coords` position.

-If you die, a marker is automatically added at your death position.
+If you die, a marker is automatically added at your death position, and will update the last `.coords` position.

 ## Chat channels integration